-The Company's effective income tax rate for the quarter ended March 31, 2000 was 40% and differs from the amount computed by applying the statutory federal rate principally due to state income taxes and nondeductible amortization charges related to acquisitions.
+The Company's effective income tax rates for the three month and nine month periods ended September 30, 2000 were 50% and 46%, respectively, and differs from the amount computed by applying the statutory federal rate principally due to state income taxes, nondeductible costs related to the acquisition of eGroups, and nondeductible amortization charges related to other acquisitions.
 This rate may change during the remainder of 2000 if operating results or acquisition related costs differ significantly from current projections.